-4.2.1 Fill fuel tanks.
+- 4.2.1 Fill fuel tanks.
 For best results use only clean, fresh regular grade unleaded gasoline with an octane rating of 87 or higher.
 Regular grade leaded gasoline may also be used; however, combustion chamber and cylinder head will require more frequent service.
-See Engine Owner's Manual.
-DO NOT add oil to gasoline.
+See Engine Owner's Manual. - DO NOT add oil to gasoline.

+DO NOT overfill fuel tank.
 Never fill the fuel tank so that the fuel level rises above a level that is 1/2" below the bottom of the filler neck to allow for fuel expansion and prevent fuel spillage.